 We work with spillers to find the cause of a spill or release so we can identify things like procedure changes or equipment fixes that could help reduce the chance of another spill or release happening.

 Assess natural resource damages

-Whenever oil or other pollutants are released into the environment they cause injury to Washington's resources.
+Whenever oil or hazardous materials are released into the environment, they cause injury to Washington's resources.
 Working cooperatively with spillers, as well as other federal, state, and tribal resource trustees, we determine the extent of those impacts using a process called a Natural Resource Damage Assessment.

 Restore our natural resources

 Ultimately, we assess the extent of environmental impacts from the spill so we can determine what type of, and how much, restoration is needed to bring the resources back to the condition they would have been had a spill or release not occurred.